The human gut is home to trillions of microorganisms collectively known as the gut microbiota.

 They extract energy from otherwise indigestible dietary components, produce short-chain fatty acids (SCFAs) like acetate and butyrate that regulate fat metabolism, and modulate hormones such as leptin and ghrelin, which control hunger and satiety.

 These pathways underscore how the gut microbiota interacts with host metabolism to influence fat accumulation.
+In certain cases, gut dysbiosis leads to obesity and this issue needs to be addressed on a priority basis.

 Understanding these complex mechanisms is essential for developing targeted strategies to address obesity and related metabolic disorders.